TIBCOSoftware/mashling/cli/docs/gateway.md

 	mashling help create

 ### list
-This command is used to display components of a mashling gateway
+This command is used to display components of a Mashling gateway

 	mashling help list